microsoft/MCW-Securing-Azure-IoT-solutions/Hands-on lab/HOL step-by step - Securing the IoT end-to-end.md

     ![A linux computer is now connected via the Azure Agent.](media/loganalytics-linuxconnected.png "The device is now connected to log analytics")

-> **NOTE** It may take a few minutes for the OMS logs to show up and a heartbeat to be registered in Log Analytics for the IoT linux machine.
+> **Note**: It may take a few minutes for the OMS logs to show up and a heartbeat to be registered in Log Analytics for the IoT Linux machine.

 ### Task 3: Perform brute force attack